TACC/gateways19-hpc-in-the-cloud/block4/apps.md

 # Tapis Applications

 In order to run a job on a system you will need to create or have access to a Tapis **application**.
+Note that an application in Tapis is not tied to a particular system and can be shared among users in the tenant.

 ## Overview
 A Tapis application represents all the information required to run a Tapis job on a Tapis system and produce useful